banzaicloud/jwt-to-rbac/README.md

 There are some pre-requirements to kick this of for your own testing.

 * Configured Dex server which issues JWT tokens.
 If you want to issue tokens with Dex you have to configure it with LDAP connector.
 You can use the Banzai Cloud [Dex chart](https://github.com/banzaicloud/banzai-charts/tree/master/dex).
-* Configured LDAP server - you can use the [openldap](https://github.com/osixia/docker-openldap) Docker image
+* Github account assigned for an organization or configured LDAP server - you can use the [openldap](https://github.com/osixia/docker-openldap) Docker image
 * Authentication application which uses Dex as an OpenID connector (in our case is [Pipeline](https://github.com/banzaicloud/pipeline).

 > Dex acts as a shim between a client app and the upstream identity provider.
 The client only needs to understand OpenID Connect to query Dex.